necavit/taskback/docs/_index.md

 # The Taskback server !heading

-The following sections cover not the features implementation details, but some of the inner mechanisms and particular developments of the Taskback node.js server.
+The following sections cover not the features implementation details, but some of the inner mechanisms and particular developments of the Taskback Node.js server.
+If you want, go take a look at the [REST API section](#api) for more information about features!

 ## Logger !heading
 #include "docs/taskback-server/logger.md"

 ## Internal Module Requires !heading
 #include "docs/taskback-server/require-apprequire.md"

+# REST API !heading
+#include "docs/api/api.md"